yourwelcomematt/matt-obsidian-vault/Photography/Shutter Speed.md

 	- Found in all cameras with CMOS sensors
 	- Can result in images where the bottom part of a fast-moving subject is further ahead of the top part, as they were taken at different times
 - A global shutter takes the whole image at the same time (i.e. the sensor switches completely on and off), however this is not very common in consumer cameras
+	- Downsides are that they often have a lower dynamic range and don't work as well in low-light situations

 ## Mechanical vs electronic shutters